TCA CROSS Acne Scars

 TCA CROSS is often combined with other acne scar treatments to give better results.
 For example, subcision to release the deep bands of the acne scars may be performed at the same session.

-For mixed acne scarring, the SCR Program offers a comprehensive treatment option to manage the wide variety of acne scar types.
+For mixed acne scarring, the Acne Scar Removal Program offers a comprehensive treatment option to manage the wide variety of acne scar types.
 Different scars require different approaches, and a synergistic effect is seen with combined treatment.
 Generally, we treat the deep scars at the initial stages of acne scar revision before we perform fractional resurfacing of the skin.

 - Lee JB, Chung WG, Kwahck H, Lee KH.
 Focal treatment of acne scars with trichloroacetic acid: chemical reconstruction of skin scars method.
 Dermatol Surg 2002;28:1017-21